BrzozowskiPawel/SwiftProgramming/README.md

 ## News app - using API to dowload news!
 <details>
   <summary>Click to expand details!</summary>
-  News app is an app that help user to find best news. /Br>
+  News app is an app that help user to find best news. </br>
-  In this app I am using [news API](https://newsapi.org/) to fetch most important news for US (this could be changed).  </br> The main screen of the app is just a TableView with title and photo (if exists) of every article. </br>
+  In this app I am using news API to fetch most important news for US (this could be changed).  </br> The main screen of the app is just a TableView with title and photo (if exists) of every article. </br>
   The user can click on each article to open its full version via WebView. </br> </br>